thesofproject/sof-docs/developer_guides/testbench/prepare_new_component.rst

 .. note::

-   Since currently the testbench supports only playback direction there is need to add a playback pipeline macro even if the component is meant only for capture direction, e.g. for a microphone processing component.
+   Since the testbench currently only supports playback direction, a need exists to add a playback pipeline macro even if the component is meant only for capture direction, such as for a microphone processing component.